 Adopt a Waiting Child

 Because the uncertainty of foster-to-adopt placements can be emotionally challenging, families who are strictly interested in adding to their family permanently may consider adopting a foster child who has already been legally freed for adoption.
 There are many foster children for adoption whose biological parents’ rights have already been terminated.
-You can view many waiting foster children through the foster care adoption photolisting in Georgia and North Carolina.
+You can view many waiting foster children through the foster care adoption photolisting in Georgia.

 Because of the number of children in need of foster and adoptive homes, adoption from foster care tends to involve low costs.
 Whether you are interested in becoming a foster parent or adopting a waiting child, foster adoption can be a wonderful way to add to your family while providing a child in need with a loving home.